simvue-io/docs/docs/python-client.md

 * `contains`: only files which contain the specified text,
 * `endswith`: only files which end with the specified text.

 These can be combined with specification of a `category`.
-For example, to download all input files starting with `system`':
+For example, to download all input files starting with `system/`:
 ```
 client.get_artifacts_as_files(run_name, category='input', startswith='system/')
 ```